maneatsbible/maneatsbible.github.io/_letters/lots-of-grace.md

 <!--  ROI, transactions vs sacrficial giving -->

-Elders of the churches, please hear this message and open your parking lots for the safety of our most vulnerable sheep.
+Elders of the churches, please hear this message and open your church parking lots for the safety of our most vulnerable sheep.

 <!-- Parking and camping -->